apedroed88/pysqlbuilder/docs/4_extending.rst

     :end-before:  _appendix_end:

-PyPika can be extended to include additional features that are not included.
+pysqlbuilder can be extended to include additional features that are not included.

-Adding functions can be achieved by extending ``pypika.Function``.
+Adding functions can be achieved by extending ``pysqlbuilder.Function``.

 WRITEME